Frog Point Therapy

 Krystin believes that all people go through periods of darkness in life, but it is often that journey that helps illuminate the gifts of adversity within.

 Krystin’s work is rooted in a holistic, person-centered approach to healing.
 She will treat you with empathy, create a non-judgmental environment in which you feel safe and heard, and work to understand your lived experiences.
 The process begins with exploring your own story – what brought you to this point, how you see yourself in the world, and the thought patterns that create your internal narrative.
 She treats both individuals and couples.
-Krystin has a special interest in premarital counseling as well as families with new or young children that learning how to balance their marital relationship with the demands of parenthood.
+Krystin has a special interest in premarital counseling as well as families with new or young children that are learning how to balance their relationship with the demands of parenthood.

 Krystin can be contacted directly at krystin@frogpointtherapy.com or 202-644-8889 ext.
 2.